This episode of Blogsmoke first ran eight years ago today.

 MUSIC: CLOSING TITLE UP AND UNDER—RECORDED—CUT 6

-ANNOUNCER: (VOICE OVER MUSIC) The Bomber’s upping the ante again—as we will see in the next episode of “BLOGSMOKE”!
+ANNOUNCER: (VOICE OVER MUSIC) It’s been said that truth is strange than fiction because fiction has to make sense—as we will see in the next episode of “BLOGSMOKE”!

 MUSIC: SWELL AND CONTINUE TO MUSIC OUT

 ANNOUNCER: The Legal Department wishes the following declaimer read: “‘BLOGSMOKE’ is a work of fiction.
 Anyone who feels it might be about him should read Proverbs 28:1.”

 Wow.
 After hearing this episode, you’d probably expect The Bomber to lose his case when it came to trial.